marecl/Temperature-Station/README.md

 ## I made this project for my father who needed to log activity of central heater

 Please use PCF8563_JSON version.
+I2C expander is ATmega board which will extend amount of sensors that can be connected (WIP).

 If there is Error[500] use another browser (8563 donsent work with Edge but DS32321 does idk why)